 Both on- and off-campus housing is available for students coming to IUP.
-All first-year undergraduate students and exchange students are required to live on campus their first year.
+New and transfer undergraduate international students with fewer than 60 credits must live on campus.
+In addition, all exchange students are required to live in an IUP residence hall.
 Approximately 4,000 IUP students live on campus.

 Students requesting an exemption to the IUP residency requirement must complete a Residency Requirement Exemption Request Form, available online at the Office of Housing, Residential Living, and Dining, or at the Office of Housing, Residential Living, and Dining in Ruddock Hall, Suite G37, 1099 Maple Street, Indiana University of Pennsylvania, Indiana, PA 15705.

 Students wishing to live on campus can complete a housing contract through their IUP computer account (MyIUP).
 See instructions below.
 The on-campus residence halls at IUP are newly built and refurnished.
 There are a variety of types of rooms you can reserve.
 Visit the Office of Housing, Residential Living, and Dining for more details.